agalwood/Motrix/README.md

 ### Linux

-You can download the AppImage(for all Linux distributions) package or snap or just build from source code.
+You can download the AppImage (for all Linux distributions) package or snap or just build from source code to install Motrix.

 Please read the **Build** section.